marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 categories: [Technical]
 ---

-This post is a collection of notes on the mechanisms that regulate the creation and termination of a Python multiprocessing Process, investigating in particular what happens when the interpreter terminates.
+This post is a collection of notes on the creation and termination of a Python multiprocessing Process, investigating in particular what happens when the interpreter terminates.

 Background
 =======